beaton/Video-Streaming-App/README.md

 # Video on Demand Application

 Welcome to my playground.
-This is simply an opportunity to play with **Flutter** in an effort to learn - suggestions welcome.
+This is simply an opportunity to play with **Flutter** in an effort to learn - contributions welcome.

 <img src="avod-recording.gif" width="223" height="454"/>